vinyl704/helium-hotspot-nearby-v2/README.md

 # helium-hotspot-nearby(v2)
+## NOTICE:  NOT WORKING RIGHT NOW, HAVE TO FIX DUE TO SOLANA MIGRATION
 ### What is this?

 This app shows you how many Helium hotspot miners are close to (or far from) your current location.